craiig/HOTDOGSEAGULL/readme.md

  * Uses the default media player app on the Chromecast - no need to get a developer ID or publish an app.
  * Detects which of your local files are playable by the chromecast using ffmpeg - no need to guess.
  * Extremely basic UI.
 Uses templates so adding skins and customizing should be easier.
  * Lets you try files anyways just in case detection got it wrong.
-(Let me know when if the detection was wrong).
+(Let me know when detection is wrong).
  * Lots of debugging output (lol?)
  * Ridiculous name